freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 310.1

-Looks like you changed a couple lines.
+It shows one line removed and two lines added.
 Add your changes to the staging area.

 #### HINTS